janne-lahtinen/next-blog/README.md

 # Next.js blog project

 This is a next.js project from Udemy's Next.js & React - The Complete Guide course.
+Styling is mostly from course materials.

 The blog posts are local markdown files that are read with the help of [gray matter package](https://github.com/jonschlinkert/gray-matter).